The functorial interface

 Wrapping up the nodes ¶

-Beside the Make functor. those two modules provide a MakeWrapped functor, which allows to wrap Xml elements in a monad.
-A good example of application is the R modules with reactive nodes in eliom.
+The module Xml_sigs.T.W allows to wrap Xml elements in a monad 'a t.
+A good example of application is the R modules with reactive nodes in Eliom.
 Here is the simplified signature of the div element:

-signal will wrap the input of every Xml nodes and be integrated in the resulting node.
+t will wrap the input of every Xml node and be integrated in the resulting node.

 Exporting the correct signature ¶

-As an example of use, let us look at the module Svg.M.
+As an example of use, let us look at the module Tyxml.Svg.
 Here is the definition of the module:

 In this case, the declaration in the interface file should look like this:

-There are some important notes about theses signature functors:
+There are some important notes about these signature functors:

-- module M : Svg_sigs.Make(Xml).T doesn't mean that M.Xml is a submodule of Xml.
-It only means that the types uri, event_handler, mouse_event_handler, keyboard_event_handler, attrib and elt are the same in both modules.
-In the same manner, Svg_sigs.MakeWrapped doesn't force the wrap type to be consistent between W and Xml (as opposed to Svg_f.MakeWrapped) and will just use the types from W. This is useful when not exporting the exact module that was used in the functor, but another (smaller and simpler) module.
+- module M : Svg_sigs.Make(Tyxml_xml).T doesn't mean that M.Xml is a submodule of Xml.
+It only means that the types uri, event_handler, mouse_event_handler, keyboard_event_handler, touch_event_handler, attrib and elt are the same in both modules.
+This is useful when not exporting the exact module that was used in the functor, but another (smaller and simpler) module.
 This is the case in Tyxml_js.R, for example.

-- Html5_f and Svg_f functors export two additional equalities, +'a elt = Xml.elt and +'a attrib = Xml.attrib.
+- Html_f and Svg_f functors export two additional equalities, +'a elt = Xml.elt and +'a attrib = Xml.attrib.
 These equalities should never be exported in a public interface.
-Exporting them would break html typing by allowing to build invalid html trees.
-These equalities are useful internally, for example in eliom they are used to make F.elt, D.elt and R.elt equals.
+Exporting them would break HTML typing by allowing to build invalid HTML trees.
+These equalities are useful internally, for example in Eliom they are used to make F.elt, D.elt and R.elt equals.